 - 2000-2025: the future of nuclear power in Belgium

 The Belgian federal government is reviewing the country’s energy policy, particularly with regard to whether or not to shut down Belgium’s nuclear power plants.
 Based on current decisions, all 7 reactors will have been shut down by 2025.

 How does a pressurised water reactor (PWR) nuclear power plant work?

 Nuclear power generates one-eighth of the world’s electricity.
-There are approximately 443 nuclear reactors in operation spread throughout 30 countries (source: IAEA).
+There are 449 nuclear reactors in operation spread throughout 30 countries (source: IAEA).

 There are several types of nuclear reactors:

 - PWR: pressurised water reactor (Tihange/Doel); almost two-thirds of the world’s reactors are PWRs)

 - RBMK: high-power channel reactor, also known as a light water graphite reactor (Chernobyl)

 A PWR like those nuclear reactors at Tihange and Doel has 3 completely separate water circuits.
 Read on for a brief overview of how they work: